w3c/wai-tutorials/source/images/groups.html.erb.md

 support: <strong>Developed with support</strong> from the <a href="http://www.w3.org/WAI/ACT/">WAI-ACT</a> project, co-funded by the European Commission <abbr title="Information Society Technologies">IST</abbr> Programme.
 ---

-A grouped collection of images is sometimes used to convey a single piece of information.
-For instance, five star images are often used to denote a product rating.
-When images are a grouped collection, the text alternative for one of the images should convey the information for the entire group; all other images should have null (empty) `alt` attributes.
-For example, as shown in example 1 below, the descriptive text alternative on one image should be “3.5 out of 5 stars”, rather than “1 star”, “half star” or “unfilled star” on each image.
+Depending on the information conveyed, images can be grouped in different ways.
+Groups of images that communicate one piece of information don’t need each image described individually if the information is outlined in one of the images.
+If each image in a collection of related images can be used elsewhere on its own, each image should be described individually as well as their relationship in the group.

-## Group of images for rating
+## Multiple images conveying a single piece of information
 {:.ex}

-This group of five images shows a product rating.
+This group of five images combined show a product rating.
 There are five images (three filled stars, one half-filled star and one empty star) indicating the overall rating.
-The text alternative for the first image is “Rating: 3.5 out of 5 stars”; all other images have a null (empty) `alt` attribute (`alt=""`).
+The text alternative for the first image is “Rating: 3.5 out of 5 stars”.
+All other images have a null (empty) `alt` attribute (`alt=""`).

 {::nomarkdown}
 <%= sample_start %>